py-pkgs/py-pkgs/README.md

 A fully-rendered HTML version of the book will be built in `py-pkgs/_build/html/`.

+## Hosting the book (for developers)

+The html version of the book in hosted on the `gh-pages` branch of this repo.
+Push updated version of the book to this branch by:

+- Navigating to the local build
+- `ghp-import -n -p -f py-pkgs/_build/html`

+More info on this process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).
+This process should be automated with GitHub Actions.

 ## Contributing

 Contributions are welcome and greatly appreciated!
 If you're interested in contributing to this project, take a look at the [contributor guide](CONTRIBUTING.md).